Frequently Asked Questions (Faculty)

 If a student is addressed by the instructor, the instructor should look directly at the student and speak in the first (not the second) person.
 Likewise, if a student wishes to ask a question, the Interpreter will voice the student’s question or comment.
 It is not ethical for the Interpreter to carry the student’s part of the conversation with the instructor or other students.
 The Interpreter’s job is to translate spoken language into sign, and to voice signed language.
 The Signed Language Interpreter is not responsible for the student’s grasp of material, homework, testing arrangements, or attendance.
 These are the student’s responsibility.

-What if a student is observed cheating on an exam at the Accessibility Resource Center?
+What if a student is observed cheating on an exam at ARC?

-All students must leave textbooks, notes, backpacks, and electronic devices in the Accessibility Resource Center office before beginning an exam.
+All students must leave textbooks, notes, backpacks, and electronic devices in ARC office before beginning an exam.
 They are permitted additional materials only when the instructor indicates in the test instructions that certain items are allowed during the test.
 If the student has a visual cue card as an accommodation, the card is copied by ARC and returned to faculty with the completed exam.
 Students are monitored by security cameras during the exam.
-In the rare instance when a student is caught cheating on an exam, the Accessibility Resource Center stops the test and returns the incomplete exam to the instructor with a note explaining the situation.
+In the rare instance when a student is caught cheating on an exam, ARC stops the test and returns the incomplete exam to the instructor with a note explaining the situation.
 Any action taken against the student is determined by the professor and based on established policy.
 Further testing accommodations cannot be withheld from a student, but additional safeguards will be put in place to maintain the integrity of the exam.